Sarita-021/MLSA-Cert-Sender-via-mail/README.md

    <img width="500" alt="S1" src="https://github.com/Sarita-021/MLSA-Cert-Sender-via-mail/assets/121181405/638f1a28-322c-42c4-b175-dcb6014ec10f">

-4. Create a new App Password and copy the 16 Character code which will be visible on your screen since you will be using that as your gmail password.
+4. Create a new App Password and copy the 16 Character code which will be visible on your screen since you will be using that as your gmail password (if your actual password does not work).

    <br>
    <img width="500" alt="S2" src="https://github.com/Sarita-021/MLSA-Cert-Sender-via-mail/assets/121181405/aeaea863-4b04-481b-af81-7ace7ecf21d5">